Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 -Using '%' instead of an IP address allows any user 'robot1' to access the database regardless of
 	what IP address the user tries to access the database.

+##Flaws that need to be addressed before "release" on Architecture 6 (latest)

+1. When a robot is "stopped" by a command, it will remain "stopped" if the server/internet connection goes down.
+A reboot is then necessary for the robot to realize there is no path to the server and engage "NOSERVER" driving mode(PS3 controller only).

+Number 1 is not as much of a flaw than it may be a feature.
+I have yet to reflect on the user application and expected behaviour of the system in this regards.
+A reboot may be the favorable option instead of using a timed trigger(ie: server has not sent data in 20 seconds, must be down).
+A reboot is possibly favorable to a user triggered action(ie: Press key 'select' for 5 seconds to engage "NOSERVER" driving mode).
+This will have to be decided by the governing parties of the Robotics Competition to fit their needs.

+2. When a robot is sent a command, there may be some movements activated without user input.
+This is due to NOT returning key driving 	variables to a default value in the mainControl() method in the PS3client.py script.
+This is where all commands are executed on the 	robot.
+It would be necessary to remedy this problem before any release.

+3. The server currently runs a Class 4 SDCARD on a RPI2.
+This is not ideal as this architecture is planned to be able to accomodate up 	to 16 robots.
+Since the wireless access and automated log-in works great, I suggest either using an RPI3 with class10 or even a linux 	machine (remember to change the server_IP.txt file accordingly when changing machines).
+This recommendation is based on the results 	of database access benchmarks(files available in /Markus/Database Performance Benchmark).
+MySQL has a certain latency associated 		with opening access to a database and modifying a table.
+A more powerful server would definately benefit the general 		experience provided by this system.

+4. There is a need for creating small scripts to be ran on the robots for external signals such as hall effect switches and RFID tags.
+I believe the best way to do this is to write small python scripts to be placed on the robot.
+If the "Play game x" selected by the 		controller(user who controls the game through the GUI) enables one or some of the external signals, then the maniControl() 	method can open a subprocess for the applicable external signals(the same way masterServer.py opens server_ client.py on the 			server).
+The best way to transmit this information would then be to send the reading through zMQ to a GUI interface (on 	the server) that would serve as a scoreboard(using Tkinter for python as I did for the controlGUImaster.py).

+5. I have tried to use an RPI2 on the robot itself with poor results.
+The robot would studder even if I changed sleep times.
+I 			recommend using RPI3 on the robots as they seem to perform infinately better.

+6. (not a flaw, just a comment) The communication structure used (to server,to robot) can be modified.
+It is easier(I believe) for 		multiple users/new users who want to improve this system if the variables are seperate(as they are now) instead of adoption 	a combined format (ie: data = "name,ID,PWM,report,request").

 #General Notes